shawnpxtl/Actions-Redmi-AX6/README.en-US.md

 1. Upload your own `K2P.config` file
 2. Enter the Actions page to manually start the compilation
 3. When the compilation is complete, in the upper right corner of the Actions page, click the Artifacts button or the WeTransfer link in Annotations to download the compressed package containing the compiled firmware
-4. Enter breed and select ⚠️Phicomm layout⚠️ to brush into the file containing the word `sysupgrade` in the compressed package
+4. Enter breed and select ⚠️Phicomm layout⚠️ to brush into the file containing the word `xxx-sysupgrade.bin` in the compressed package

 ## Default IP address and password
    | project | value |